boyter/freemoz/README.md

 - Project must be forkable with minimum of effort
 - Self contained.
 Must be able to stand up a new instance of freemoz with minimum of effort

+DECISIONS
+- Use https://github.com/go-bindata/go-bindata to allow single file deployment (with no content)

 ### License

 All code to be released under GNU GENERAL PUBLIC LICENSE Version 3